-Support: These awards provide support for five months for one-semester programs.
-MSRI expects Postdoctoral Fellows to be in residence for the entire period of their fellowship while their program is in session.
-The fellowship stipend is currently $5,000 per month, with a travel subsidy for one round-trip from your current institution, and a research travel budget of $600.
+These awards provide support for five months.
+The fellowship stipend is currently $6,000 per month, with a travel subsidy for one round-trip from your current institution, and a research travel budget of $600.
 Health insurance is also provided.
 Postdoctoral fellows cannot receive any other monetary compensation during their PD fellowship at MSRI.

-In addition, MSRI's postdoctoral program has two endowed fellowships, the Viterbi and Huneke fellowships.
-There is no need to apply separately for these positions which carry a monthly stipend of $5,000 per month and a research travel budget of $600 for one semester.
+In addition, MSRI's postdoctoral program has some endowed fellowships.
+There is no need to apply separately for these positions which carry a monthly stipend of $7,000 per month and a research travel budget of $600 for one semester.
 Awards will be made competitively, from nominees submitted by the organizing committees of the programs.

-Note: Junior researchers who will be holding NSF postdoctoral fellowships for the academic year 2016-17 are not eligible to apply for an MSRI Postdoctoral Fellowship.
-Such researchers are welcome to visit MSRI, and they should apply for a regular research membership, specifying that they are NSF postdoctoral Fellows.
-NSF Postdoctoral Fellows in their first year of their NSF fellowship in 2016-17 may not be able to attend the program, and would need to contact their NSF office.
+Junior researchers who will be in their second or third year of an NSF postdoctoral fellowships are not eligible to apply for an MSRI postdoctoral fellowship.
+Such researchers are welcome to apply for a regular research membership, specifying that they are an NSF postdoctoral Fellow.

-Application Process: The application is to be completed online at the MathJobs website.
-Please read the instructions there before completing the form.
+The application is to be completed online at the MathJobs website.
+Please carefully read the instructions on the website before completing the form.
 Be sure to specify the program to which you are applying on MathJobs.
-The application must address these issues: the scientific basis of a postdoctoral fellowship at MSRI, the duration of the fellowship sought, and what other support is anticipated for the year.
-(Note that some agencies, such as the NSF, have limitations on compensation that can be received in addition to their fellowship stipends.)
-All applications will be reviewed by the MSRI Directorate, Scientific Advisory Committee, Human Resources Advisory Committee, and Program Organizers.
+The application must include a statement explaining the scientific basis of a postdoctoral fellowship at MSRI.
+All applications will be reviewed by the Scientific Advisory Committee, Human Resources Advisory Committee, and Program Organizers.

 *Application Material Required:*